RULES AND CONSTITUTION OF BLACKDOWN MENDIP RIDING CLUB

 LESSONS AND EVENTS

-15. Members should use email or text message to book on to lessons in first instance.
+15. Members should use email in the first instance or text message to book on to lessons in first instance.
 If no email or text is available then members should call the lesson coordinator but should be aware they may have to leave a message or call back at a more convenient time if lesson coordinator is otherwise engaged with work or personal commitments.

 17. All no shows and if less than 5 day’s notice for a lesson cancellations is given then the lesson will be charged in full.
 Lessons are arranged for the enjoyment and progression of club members – please do not exploit fellow members or the Club by booking and not attending or cancelling late except in exceptional circumstances.